Sandamali-Niroshani/bgp-automation/README.md

 # Special note:

 The My Grants page is taking more than 2 minutes to load.
 Please note that I have increased the wait time for this project.
 For reference, I will attach a video of the My Grants section.

+If you encounter any issues while running the project, ensure you are using a compatible Playwright version. install the specific versions using:

+npx playwright@1.49.0 install

+or

+npx playwright@1.48.2 install

 I have also shared the pass report separately.
+This project can be improved more, but i conclude at this stage.

 ## Overview